malfarom29/capstone-rh/README.md

 - Auto Scaling configuration
 - Spot Instance support (optional)
 - Bastion host for secure access
+- Lambda for ETL process

+### Integration
+- SQS queue for job processing
+- SQS deadletter queue for messages that can't be processed successfully

 ### Security
 - Security Groups for all components